awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example.md

 1. AWS Lambda polls the stream and, when it detects new records in the stream, invokes your Lambda function\.

-1. AWS Lambda executes the Lambda function by assuming the execution role you specified at the time you created the Lambda function\.
+1. AWS Lambda runs the Lambda function by assuming the execution role you specified at the time you created the Lambda function\.

 ## Prerequisites<a name="with-kinesis-prepare"></a>